grafana/plugin-tools/docusaurus/docs/how-to-guides/panel-plugins/add-a-custom-panel-option-editor.md

 ---
-id: custom-panel-option-editors
+id: add-a-custom-panel-option-editor
-title: Build a custom panel option editor
+title: Add a custom panel option editor
 description: How to build a custom panel option editor.
 keywords:
   - grafana